ValentinJDT/Gradle-Catalog-Example/README.md

-# EN
+# Language : EN

 ## How does it work?

-### build-convention: Managing maven repositories and dependencies
+### 1) build-convention: Managing maven repositories and dependencies

 The `build-convention`project is a multi-module project that allows you to manage dependencies and maven repositories centrally.